DevOps-Cert/linuxsystemadministration/README.md

 </details>

 ### Find time
-<details><summary>First, let inside /tmp/62.21/ make dummy file named 1999 with the modify time during day of January 1st, 1999 and a current file with all timestamps for today named 2018;
+<details><summary>First, make inside /tmp/62.21/ make dummy file named 1999 with the modify time during day of January 1st, 1999 and a current file with all timestamps for today named 2018;

 ```
 # touch -t 199901010101 1999 -m /tmp/62.21/1999